fadi-REX/multivendor-ecommerce-website/README.md

 ## Link: https://carrivo.vercel.app/

-The user can view products, register, login, and post cars to sell.
+The User can view products, register, login, post cars to sell and modify car information or delete it.<br/><br/>
-The admin can view all users and all products, verify the products, delete a product or a user, and view the analysis made by PowerBI.
+The Admin can login, view all users and all products, verify the products, delete a product or a user, and view the analysis made by PowerBI.

 ## Main Page:
 ![Screenshot (220)](https://github.com/fadi-REX/multivendor-ecommerce-website/assets/111784604/6755b016-0f30-4e24-b322-393c9a1afca4)